(OR, WHY CLIMATE COMMUNICATING FAILS)

 Here’s the longer discussion of why the climate movement needs to complement fact-based messaging with story-telling that “brings climate change to life” (and why the same thing applies to sustainable living)…

-It’s this: most people now say they accept “the science” on global warming.
-Yet this doesn’t translate into action (or votes): we continue to act, for the most part, as if the problem didn’t exist.
+Most people now say they accept “the science” on global warming.
+Yet this doesn’t translate into action (or votes).
+In fact, we continue to act, for the most part, as if the problem didn’t exist.
 We continue to buy, fly (Covid apart), drive and so on.
 Emissions continue to rise.
 We elect governments that spend $270 billion on missiles and submarines but say we can’t afford to invest in renewables.

 Logically, it makes no sense.
 How can people “know” we face an existential crisis, one that could potentially wipe out humanity, then effectively ignore it?